unpoller/unpoller.github.io/documentation/docs/ins5.md

 It is assumed that you have working (and supported) versions of Grafana (though see the Plugins section below) and at least one of InfluxDB/Prometheus

+(If you don't have then, brief instructions on installing InfluxDB and Grafana are given on [InfluxDB and Grafana Installation](id13))

 ## FreeBSD

 Install compiled binary from ports run: